Vijeth-Rai/Data-Science-Portfolio/README.md

 The goal of the project is to predict whether the mechanical component has failed in the surface level or down-hole level.
 This information can be used to send the repair team to address the failure in either of the levels and save valuable time.

 ### Dataset
-The dataset is provided by ConocoPhilips https://www.kaggle.com/competitions/equipfailstest/data.
+The dataset is provided by [ConocoPhilips](https://www.kaggle.com/competitions/equipfailstest/data).
 The dataset has 345 features which are taken from the sensors that collect a variety of information at surface and bottom levels.
 There are 50084 instances.

 ### EDA Conclusions
 - The dataset is heavily imbalanced